mahtokamal/OS_foundational_concepts/Mobile_Operating_System_and_Security.md

 # 1.3.4 Lab - Mobile Device Features
 # 1.3.5 Wi-Fi Calling

+Instead of using the cellular carrier's network, modern smartphones can use the internet to transport voice calls by taking advantage of a local Wi-Fi hotspot.
+This is called Wi-Fi calling.
+Locations such as coffee shops, workplaces, libraries, or homes, usually have Wi-Fi networks connected to the internet.
+The phone can transport voice calls through the local Wi-Fi hotspot.
+If there is no Wi-Fi hotspot within reach, the phone will use the cellular carrier's network to transport voice calls.

+Wi-Fi calling is beneficial in areas with poor cellular coverage because it uses a local Wi-Fi hotspot to fill the gaps.
+The Wi-Fi hotspot must guarantee a throughput of at least 1Mbps to the internet for a good quality call.
+When Wi-Fi calling is enabled and used during a voice call, the phone will display "Wi-Fi" next to the carrier name.

+**Enabling Wi-Fi Calling on Android**

+To enable Wi-Fi calling on Android use the following path:

+**Settings > More (under Wireless & networks section) > Wi-Fi Calling > Tap on the toggle to turn it on**

+**Enabling Wi-Fi Calling on iOS**

+To enable Wi-Fi calling on iOS use the following path:

+**Settings > Wi-Fi and turn on Wi-Fi Calling**

+**Note:** Not all cellular carriers allow Wi-Fi calling.
+If you cannot enable it on your phone, your carrier or mobile device probably does not support it.

 # 1.3.6 Mobile Payments

+Mobile payments refer to any payments made through a mobile phone.

+**1. Premium SMS Based Transactional Payments**

+**Premium SMS Based Transactional Payments**

+Consumers send an SMS message to a carrier's special phone number containing a payment request.
+The seller is informed the payment has been received and is cleared to release the goods.
+The charge is then added to the customer's phone bill.
+Slow speed, poor reliability, and poor security are a few shortcomings of this method.

+**2. Direct Mobile Billing**
+**Direct Mobile Billing**

+Using a mobile billing option during check-out, a user identifies their self (usually through two-factor authentication) and allows the charge to be added to the mobile service bill.
+This is very popular in Asia and has the following benefits: security, convenience, and no need for bank cards or credit cards.

+**3. Mobile Web Payments Contactless**
+**Mobile Web Payments Contactless**

+The consumer uses the web or dedicated apps to complete the transaction.
+This method relies on the Wireless Application Protocol (WAP) and usually requires the use of credit cards or a pre-registered online payment solution, such as PayPal or Venmo.

+**4. Contactless NFC**
+**Contactless NFC**

+Near Field Communication (NFC) is a mobile payment method used mostly in physical store transactions.
+A consumer pays for good or services by waving the phone near the payment system.
+Based on a unique ID, the payment is charged directly against a pre-paid account or bank account.
+NFC is also used in mass-transportation services, the public parking sector, and many other consumer areas.

 # 1.3.7 Virtual Private Network

+A Virtual Private Network (VPN) is a private network that uses a public network (usually the internet) to connect remote sites or users.
+Instead of a dedicated leased line, a VPN uses "virtual" connections routed through the internet from the company's private network to the remote site or employee.

+Many companies create their VPNs to accommodate the needs of remote employees and distant offices.
+With the proliferation of mobile devices, it was a natural move to add VPN clients to smartphones and tablets.

+For a VPN established from a client to a server, the client accesses the network behind the server like it was connected directly to that network.
+Because VPN protocols also allow for data encryption, the communication between client and server is secure.

+When the device has VPN information loaded, that device must start before traffic can be sent and received.

+**Configuring a VPN Connection on Android**

+To create a new VPN connection on Android use the following path:

+**Settings > More (under Wireless & networks section) > VPN > Tap on the + sign to add a VPN connection**

+**Starting a VPN Connection on Android**

+To start a VPN on Android use the following path:

+**Settings > General > VPN > Select the desired VPN connection > enter username and password > tap CONNECT**

+**Configuring a VPN Connection on iOS**

+To create a new VPN connection on iOS use the following path:

+**Settings > General > VPN > Add VPN Configuration...**

+**Starting a VPN Connection on iOS**

+To start a VPN on iOS use the following path:

+**Settings > Toggle VPN to on**

 # 1.3.8 Virtual Assistants

+A digital assistant sometimes called a virtual assistant, is a program that can understand natural conversational language and perform tasks for the end user.
+Modern mobile devices are powerful computers, making them the perfect platform for digital assistants.
+Popular digital assistants include Google Now for Android, Siri for iOS, and Cortana for Windows Phone.

+These digital assistants rely on artificial intelligence, machine learning, and voice recognition technology to understand conversational-style voice commands.
+As the end user interacts with these digital assistants, sophisticated algorithms predict the user's needs and fulfill requests.
+By pairing simple voice requests with other inputs, such as GPS location, these assistants can perform several tasks, including playing a specific song, performing a web search, taking a note, or sending an email.

+**Google Now**

+To access Google Now on an Android device simply say "Okay google" and Google Now will activate and start listening to requests.

+**iOS Display & Brightness Menu**

+To access Siri on an iOS device, press and hold the Home button.
+Siri will activate and start listening to requests.
+Alternatively, Siri can be configured to start listening to commands when it hears "Hey Siri".
+To enable "Hey Siri", use the following path:

+**Settings > Siri & Search > Toggle Listen for "Hey Siri".**

+In the figure, Siri has responded to the user's request for a weather forecast.
 # 1.4 Passcode Locks
 # 1.5 Cloud-Enabled Services for Mobile Devices
 # 1.6 Mobile Device Software Security